-We are pleased to say that in 2021-22, we are linking – virtually initially; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
-2019-20 was the Waltham Forest Programme’s third year of linking and saw F&BF connecting 14 classes; engaging over 300 young people from a mix of faith and non-denominational, primary and secondary schools.
+We are pleased to say that we are now recruiting schools for Linking in 2022-23; building a sense of togetherness with other children and creating shared learning adventures.
+Linking in the last few years has had to be virtual, but has continued to be popular, with 14 classes Linking; engaging over 300 young people from a mix of faith and non-denominational, primary and secondary schools.
 Waltham Forest SACRE continue to be very supportive of our programme, encouraging our engagement with schools and also continuing to provide a free venue for our teacher CPD’s within the Town Hall.

 The Schools Linking Programme aims to match students from different cultural or faith backgrounds to explore issues of identity, community and belief, based on their lived experience.
 Schools normally take turns to host their partner for the first or second link day, and many take the opportunity to include tours of or Q&A sessions in on-site or nearby places of worship.
 The third link day takes place in a neutral venue, a space mutually accessible and familiar.
 Spaces we have worked with include Lloyd Park and The Priory Community Centre.

 The first part of this linking year saw some exciting Link days, including two visits to Forest School from their partners Eden Girls and Norlington Boys on consecutive days in interfaith week.
 Following the joint activities focused on the topic of identity, one student said ‘It really helped me to learn lots of new things; for example when I thought about identity before I just thought about passports, fingerprints and DNA but now I think identity is about much more, it is about a person’s personality and the things that are important to them.‘,